Resources for Memphians Experiencing Financial Hardship

-Update: If you are experiencing issues with filing for unemployment benefits, please contact my Memphis office at 901-544-4131.
+My office can help: If you are experiencing issues with filing for unemployment benefits, please contact my Memphis office at 901-544-4131.
 Please leave a voicemail with your callback information and someone on my staff will get back to you as soon as possible.

-To address the widespread financial hardship caused by the coronavirus pandemic, Congress has significantly expanded unemployment insurance benefits and broadened who is eligible.
+Background on unemployment benefits during the pandemic: To address the widespread financial hardship caused by the coronavirus pandemic, Congress has significantly expanded unemployment insurance benefits and broadened who is eligible.
 The state of Tennessee began dispersing $600 Federal Pandemic Unemployment Compensation benefits in addition to regular unemployment benefits as of Wednesday, April 15.
 Tenessee also began dispersing these payments to qualified individuals as retroactive backpay to March 29, 2020.
 Here is what this may mean for you:

 - $600 a week in addition to other unemployment insurance (UI) benefits for 4 months.